 Intensity-based automatic image registration uses a similarity metric, an optimizer, and a transformation type to register two images iteratively.

 - Create an Optimizer and Metric for Intensity-Based Image Registration

 Select an image metric and an optimizer suitable for either monomodal or multimodal images.

-Phase correlation is useful to estimate an initial transformation when images are severely misaligned.
+Use phase correlation to estimate an initial transformation when images are severely misaligned.

-To determine the parameters of a transformation, you can pick corresponding points in a pair of images.
+To determine the parameters of a geometric transformation, you can pick corresponding pairs of points in two images.

 To specify control points in a pair of images interactively, use the Control Point Selection Tool.